Liberty Justice Center

 When he’s not litigating constitutional cases in court, he enjoys playing golf, hiking, reading, writing, and hanging out with his three sons, Will, Jack, and George.

-Buck is licensed to practice law in Tennessee and is admitted to the United States Supreme Court, Sixth Circuit Court of Appeals, and the federal district courts of Tennessee.
+Buck is licensed to practice law in Tennessee and is admitted to the United States Supreme Court, Sixth and Ninth Circuit Courts of Appeals, and various federal district courts in Tennessee and Michigan.

 Buck's Recent Cases

 A free press is fundamental to our democracy.
-When government officials choose to block members of the press from witnessing events where decisions that affect the citizens are made, they undermine government transparency and the public trust.
+When government officials choose to block members of the press and public from accessing court rulemaking meetings—where decisions affecting citizens are made in secret—they undermine government transparency and the public trust.

 Filed June 13, 2022